-What is Oogenesis? – Definition, Stages, Process
+What is Oogenesis?
+Definition, Stages, Process

 In the female reproductive system, the formation and production of female gametes are referred to as Oogenesis.
-And as you can guess, it is a very important process in which eggs are produced in various types of living organisms across the ecosystem.
+As you can guess, it is a very important process in which eggs are produced in various types of living organisms across the ecosystem.
 Thus, it might be essential for the students who are currently covering the reproductive system chapter in the biology subject.
 Moreover, to help these people out, we have put together a detailed guide for the process of Oogenesis, and oogenesis stages in the below article.

 What is Oogenesis?

 As stated in the above section, the process of Oogenesis is a procedure that occurs inside a fetus, where female gametes are produced.
 Moreover, in this process, multiple stages are involved, which occur before the birth of a female.
-And the primary oocytes that are produced during this process are converted into secondary oocytes, while some of them undergo the process of degeneration.
+The primary oocytes that are produced during this process are converted into secondary oocytes, while some of them undergo the process of degeneration.

 Besides, the process of Oogenesis is made possible because of a special germ called, oogonium.
 This germ multiplies in number, by using the mitosis process.
 And this involves multiple stages, which we are going to explain in much more detail below.